bazukas/obs-linuxbrowser/README.md

 The Flash version can be found in manifest.json that is usually found in same directory as .so file.

 # JavaScript bindings
+obs-linuxbrowser provides some JS bindings that are working the same way as the ones from obs-browser do.
+Additionally, a constant `window.obsstudio.linuxbrowser = true` has been introduced to allow the distinction between obs-browser and obs-linuxbrowser on the website.

-All bindings are children of `window.obsstudio`.
+All off the following bindings are children of `window.obsstudio`.

 ## Callbacks
 * `onActiveChange(bool isActive)` – called whenever the source becomes activated or deactivated